mendix/docs/content/appstore/modules/workflow-commons.md

 ---
 title: "Workflow Commons"
 category: "Modules"
-description: "Describes usage and implementation the Workflow Commons module that is used with workflows."
+description: "Describes usage and implementation of the Workflow Commons module that is used with workflows."
 tags: ["Workflow","Workflow Commons","Module","Workflow Commons Implementation"]
 ---